Mah4-web/OfficePulse/README.md

 - `DATABASE_URL=your-supabase-postgres-url`
 - `JWT_SECRET=your-very-secret-key`
+- NODE_ENV=development
+- VULN=false # set to true to test the vulnerable SQL login
-- NODE_ENV=developments
+- JWT_EXPIRES_IN=15m
-- Note: Never commit .env or forget it.
-Add in .gitignore
+- Note: Never commit .env file or forget it.
+Add it to .gitignore
 ---

-### Create your users table:
+### Create your users table (SQL):
 - CREATE TABLE IF NOT EXISTS users (
   - id INT PRIMARY KEY GENERATED ALWAYS AS IDENTITY,
   - username TEXT NOT NULL,